14 min read

 Educational and Course Forums

 Online courses, coaching programs, and academic communities use forums for student discussions, lesson Q&A, study groups, and collaborative projects.
-Forums extend learning beyond the classroom and give students a place to return to long after the course ends.
+Forums extend learning beyond the classroom and give students a place to return to long after a course ends.

 Professional and Industry Forums